 For more information on any of these dates click here.

-You need a valid PA driver’s license or photo I.D. from the PA Department of Transportation (PennDot) in order to vote.
+You need a valid PA driver’s license or photo ID from the PennDot in order to vote.

 Absentee and Mail-in Ballots

-You may apply for a Mail-in Ballot if you are a qualified voter.
-You must be registered to vote in order to vote by mail-in ballot.
+You must be registered to vote in order to vote by mail-in or absentee ballot.